nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris once shot down a German fighter plane with his finger.
-By yelling 'Bang!'
+>The chemical formula for the highly toxic cyanide ion is CN-.
+These are also Chuck Norris' initials.
+This is not a coincidence.
 <!-- /joke -->

-*Last update: Wed, 12 May 2021 03:32:07 GMT*
+*Last update: Wed, 12 May 2021 04:31:01 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)